abs-lang/abs/new_docs/src/docs/syntax/system-commands.md

 On Windows, commands are executed through [cmd.exe](https://github.com/abs-lang/abs/blob/ee793641be09ad8572c3e913fef8468f69b0c0a2/evaluator/evaluator.go#L1101-L1103).
 Future work will make it possible to select which shell to use, as well as bypassing the shell altogether (see [#73](https://github.com/abs-lang/abs/issues/73)).

-## Next

-That's about it for this section!

-You can now head over to read about [operators](/syntax/operators).